SEN

 If a pupil has a medical need they will have a specific Care Plan which is completed in consultation with parent/carers.

 The plan is discussed with all staff who are involved with the pupil.
-All relevant staff receive regular epipen, asthma and diabetic training delivered by the school/nursing team.
+All relevant staff receive regular Auto-injector asthma, epilepsy and diabetic training delivered by the school/nursing team.
 When necessary, and in agreement with parents/carers, medicines are administrated in school if a pupil has a specific or long term identified medical need, but only with signed parental consent and with medicines in the original packages.

 Enrichment activities